lmfit/asteval/_sources/motivation.rst.txt

    `gi_code`, `gi_frame`, `f_locals`

-While this approach of making a blacklist cannot be guaranteed to be complete, it does eliminate entire classes of attacks known to be able to seg-fault the Python.
+While this approach of making a blacklist cannot be guaranteed to be complete, it does eliminate entire classes of attacks known to be able to seg-fault the Python interpreter.

-It should be noted that asteval will typically expose numpy ufuncs from the numpy module, and several of these can seg-fault Python without too much trouble.
-If you are paranoid about safe user input that can never cause a segmentation fault, you may want to consider disabling the use of numpy entirely.
+An important caveat is that asteval will typically expose numpy ufuncs from the numpy module.
+Several of these can seg-fault Python without too much trouble.
+If you are paranoid about safe user input that can never cause a segmentation fault, you may want to consider disabling the use of numpy, or take extra care to specify what can be used.

 There are important categories of safety that asteval does not even attempt to address.
 The most important of these is resource hogging, which might be